torrejonv/teranode/docs/architecture/teranode-architecture.md

 The Subtrees are an innovation aimed at improving scalability and real-time processing capabilities of the blockchain system.

-_Unique to UBSV_: The concept of subtrees is a distinct feature not found in the BTC design.
+_Unique to Teranode BSV_: The concept of subtrees is a distinct feature not found in the BTC design.

 1. A subtree acts as an intermediate data structure to hold batches of transaction IDs (including metadata) and their corresponding Merkle root.
    - Note that the size of the subtree could be any number of transactions, just as long as it is a power of 2 (16, 32, 64...).
 The only requirement is that all subtrees in a block have to be the same size.
 At peak throughput, subtrees will contain millions of transaction Ids.